 Ethan Zuckerman, director of the MIT Center on Civic Media: To speak, because we can, and to listen, because we need to.

-And then Pittsfield City Council President Peter Marchetti put into words: To tell people they’re not alone.
+And then Pittsfield City Council President Peter Marchetti put it into plain words: To tell people they’re not alone.

 “The most uncomfortable thing I do as an elected official is to speak about myself,” he said.
 “Fifteen years ago, my private life was private.”